parsnips/parsnips.github.io/_posts/2025-10-21-redshift-parquet-column-order.md

 Now things were coming together:

-- Our parquet generator inserts the new field immediately after `index_properties_asynchronous`.
+- Our parquet generator generated the schemas as expected in the same order as the protobuf.
 - The Redshift table gained the column through `ALTER TABLE ...
-ADD COLUMN`, so it lives at the end of the table.
+ADD COLUMN`, and is applied conditionally via a migration..
+So it's ordinal is determined by how the table got into it's current state.
 - Redshift's default COPY without a column list maps Parquet columns by ordinal, not by name.

 And finally: _Ordinarily_ (har) when we add a new property in our types, it's appended to the end of the column list and things just work out..
-However in this case, because we were dealing with a nested property on a more complex object, there was no "putting it at the end"...
+However in this case, because we were dealing with a nested property on a more complex object, the new field was put on _the end of the nested propert_, so the new column shows up in the middle!

 ## Putting It Right

-In order to deal with these situations you gotta lean on the `[column-list]` capability of the `COPY` statement.
+In order to deal with these situations you gotta lean on the `[column-list]` capability of the `COPY` statement to order the columns in the same way as our parquet:

 ```sql
 COPY root.parquet_custom_index (
   <columns-in-parquet-order>